 CHAPTER 3: describes Microsoft Access and its features.

 CHAPTER 4: presents information about Visual Basic Language Features and the basic concepts of Visual Basic.

-CHAPTER 5: describes the program execution and basics about purchasing and selling computer parts and computer company management.
+CHAPTER 5: describes the program execution and basics about purchasing and selling electronic sets and electronic company management.